Primary Navigation Mobile

 • We wish the product came in a larger size than 500ml

-What you need to know about de-icer
+FAQs – what you need to know about de-icer

 Can de-icers work on more than just glass?

 The primary duty of a de-icer is to remove ice from your windscreen.
 But it can also be used to remove ice from the lights and mirrors present on your car.
 They can also be used on frozen door locks, a real possibility in extremely cold temperatures.
-Some even double as rain repellents such as the RainX de-icer.
+Some even double as rain repellents, such as the RainX de-icer.
 For this scenario alone, it’s a good idea to keep some de-icer in your home.
 Even the best ice scrapers won’t do much on a seized door lock.

 One thing it won’t work effectively on is rubber door seals, potential freezing spots that can prevent your car’s door from opening.
 The good news is that dressings from brands like Autoglym can prevent this from happening altogether.
 And if you need a bit more grip in those tricky conditions, a set of snow socks are helpful items for your tyres.